 Consists of three to five tenured faculty members (excluding the Department Chair and visiting and nontenure-track faculty) appointed to staggered two-year terms.
 Committee membership reflects the distribution in the Department of persons in senior and junior ranks and the distribution of tenured and nontenured faculty.
 No more than sixty percent of the committee membership may come from either the junior ranks or the senior ranks.
 No member may serve more than two consecutive terms.
 This committee advises the Department and the Department Chair concerning faculty matters not subject to review by other standing committees.
 It conducts annual reviews of all nontenured, tenure-track 13 faculty, mandatory quinquennial or voluntary reviews of tenured faculty, and Third-Year Review of all probationary faculty (see appendix D).
 It also makes recommendations to the Chair concerning the reappointment of untenured faculty.

-The committee additionally arranges peer reviews of teaching.

 The Department Chair may, if mutually acceptable, meet with the committee for exchange of views and information, but the Chair may not participate in its work— specifically, may not vote, assist in the drafting of recommendations in individual cases, or argue cases before the committee.